HW-Core/js-lib-class/wiki/getting-started.md

  == [Class](https://github.com/hw-core/js-library-class/blob/master/Class.js) ==

-### Getting started
+## Getting started: Include JSClass library in your project

+### Method 1: all-in-one minified bundle

+Note: This kind of usage is the easies but breaks the modularity of hw-core framework.
+If you are really sure that you need this library only from hw-core collection, then this method is recommended

+**Browser**

+    <script src="path-to-minified-file/hwc-class.min.js"><script>

+**Nodejs**

+    var hwc=require("path-to-minified-file/hwc-class.min");

+### Method 2: Modular loading

-First of all, you've to configure your environment to run HWCore framework ( take a look at kernel [documentation](https://github.com/hw-core/js-kernel) )
+You've to configure your environment to run HWCore framework and then load the js-lib-class module ( take a look at kernel [documentation](https://github.com/hw-core/js-kernel) )

+## Work with classes

+After you've configured your environments, Your are ready to work with classes!

-Now, there are 2 ways to define a class:
+There are 2 ways to define a class:

 [Basic syntax](#class-basic) ( faster performance but verbose and a little more complex )